Auditing & Compliance

 This prevents any single auditor from unilaterally accessing transaction data.

-Viewing Keys
+Ex-Post Proving & Viewing Keys

 After a transfer is completed, participants may need to prove a specific transaction detail to a third party without revealing their private keys.
 Ex-post proving enables this through cryptographic proofs.
+These proofs can be created for diferent viewings keys if the user desires so.

 Protocol